ReferenceCLI Reference

 hotdata sandbox <sandbox_id> run <cmd> [args...]

 • new creates a sandbox and sets it as active.
-Not allowed while already inside a sandbox.

 • set switches the active sandbox; omit the ID to clear.
-Not allowed while inside a sandbox.

 • read prints the markdown body of the current sandbox.

 • run runs a command with HOTDATA_SANDBOX and HOTDATA_WORKSPACE set for the child process.
-With sandbox <id> run, uses that sandbox; otherwise creates a new sandbox first.
-Not allowed while already inside a sandbox.

 Indexes

-hotdata indexes list --connection-id <id> --schema <schema> --table <table> [--workspace-id <id>] [--format table|json|yaml]
+hotdata indexes list [-w <id>] [-o table|json|yaml]

 • --async submits index creation as a background job.